WFO-ID-pilots/.github/profile/README.md

 Identification pilots for the [World Flora Online](https://www.worldfloraonline.org/)

 The World Flora Online (WFO) is a project which aggregates information about plant species.
 It uses a taxonomic backbone to organise descriptive information (textual descriptions and images).
+Management of the taxonomic backbone and mobilisation of descriptive data is devolved to a community of Taxonomic Expert networks (TENs).
 A subset of the project partners are working on identification tools.
 This "ID task force" group has proposed a number of pilots, this github organisation is a container for these projects.

 Currently the pilots are: